 My baby is sick after feeds?

 It is not unusual for babies to 'posset' or burp up some milk after a feed.
 This will be a small amount of milk that looks like curds.
 Sometimes babies will bring up more milk but if they are growing well and having wet and dirty nappies this is something they will usually grow out of by the age of one.
 If your baby is very distressed after vomiting, vomits large amounts that are projectile (shoots out violently) or seems not to be able to keep a feed down, please see your GP urgently or call 111.Click here to find out more

 My baby has lots of wind

 When bottle feeding your baby, the flow of milk from the teat may make your baby gulp air between swallows.
 You can help to reduce wind by keeping your baby as upright as possible when you give them their bottle.
 Tilt the bottle enough for the milk to completely cover the teat hole.
 Burp your baby during and after feeds.
 Laying them face down across your legs and patting and rubbing their back can help babies who struggle to burp.
 Click on the link below to find out more about burping your baby.How to burp your baby

 My baby has oral thrush

 Oral Thrush in formula fed babies is often caused by a bottle teat or dummy which has come into contact with a bacteria called Candida.
 It can look like white patches on the lips, tongue or inside of the cheek.
-Speak to your GP or ring just one number if you suspect your child has oral thrush.
+Speak to your GP if you suspect your child has oral thrush.
 Click the link below to find out more.Click here to find out more

 Is my baby constipated?